stevedonovan/gentle-intro/part2.md

 languages is so overloaded with meaning that it effectively shuts down original thinking.

 Let's put it like this: Rust structs cannot _inherit_ from other structs; they are all unique types.
-There is no _subtyping_.
+There is no _sub-typing_.

 So how _does_ one establish relationships between types?
 This is where _traits_ come in.